 - It is recommended students planning a Blended Term meet with an Advisor in the Graduate Student Academic Services (GSAS) Office to discuss eligibility and course options prior to the term of intended graduate registration.

-- Students must then fill out and submit a Blended Term Registration Form for submission to the GSAS Office.
+- Students must submit a Blended Term Registration Form to the GSAS Office.

 - Students interested in the Emerging Leaders MBA Program (ELMBA) may only take concentration electives in a Blended Term.

 Recipients of need-based aid (i.e., grants, loans) and merit-based aid (i.e., scholarships) should adhere to the following guidelines to retain eligibility for undergraduate aid and scholarships during their Blended Term.
 For specific information, please contact the Office of Financial Assistance (781.891.3441) with any questions or concerns.